-periods beginning Pronouncement Nature of change on or after Instead, the entity shall recognise the cumulative effect of initially applying the Interpretation as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate).
+implemented for periods beginning Pronouncement Nature of change on or after Instead, the entity shall recognise the cumulative effect of initially applying the Interpretation as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate).
 The date of initial application is the beginning of the annual reporting period in which an entity first applies this Interpretation.
 In terms of applying IFRIC 23, an entity shall reflect the effect of uncertainty for each uncertain tax treatment by using either of the following methods, depending on which method the entity expects to better predict the resolution of the uncertainty: (a.) the most likely amount - the single most likely amount in a range of possible outcomes.
-The most likely amount may better predict the resolution of the uncertainty if the possible outcomes are binary or are concentrated on one value. (b.) the expected value - the sum of the probability weighted amounts in a range of possible outcomes. h Amendments to IFRS 3 - Definition of Business The amendments clarify that while businesses usually have outputs, outputs are not required for an integrated set of activities and assets to qualify as a business.
+The most likely amount may better predict the resolution of the uncertainty if the possible outcomes are binary or are concentrated on one value. (b.) the expected value - the sum of the probability weighted amounts in a range of possible outcomes.
+The amendments clarify that while businesses usually have outputs, 1 January 2020 Amendments to IFRS 3 - Definition outputs are not required for an integrated set of activities and assets to of Business qualify as a business.
 To be considered a business an acquired set of activities and assets must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
 Additional guidance is provided that helps to determine whether a substantive process has been acquired.
 The amendments introduce an optional concentration test that permits a simplified assessment of whether an acquired set of activities and assets is not a business.
-Under the optional concentration test, the acquired set of activities and assets is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets.
-1 January 2020 i Amendments to IAS 1 and IAS 8 - Definition of Material In October 2018, the IASB issued amendments to IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
-The new definition states that, Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
+Under the optional concentration test, the acquired set of activities and assets is not a business if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar assets. i Amendments to In October 2018, the IASB issued amendments to IAS 1 Presentation of 1 January 2020 IAS 1 and IAS 8 -Financial Statements and IAS 8 Accounting Policies, Changes in Definition of Accounting Estimates and Errors to align the definition of 'material' across Material the standards and to clarify certain aspects of the definition.
+The new definition states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
 The amendments to the definition of material is not expected to have a significant impact on the Company's financial statements.
-1 January 2020 j Framework for These amendments were issued in March 2018.
-Included in the revised conceptual framework are revised definitions of an asset and a liability as well as new guidance on measurement and derecognition, presentation and disclosure.
+Revised Conceptual These amendments were issued in March 2018.
+Included in the revised 1 January 2020 Framework for conceptual framework are revised definitions of an asset and a liability as Financial Reporting well as new guidance on measurement and derecognition, presentation and disclosure.
 The amendments focused on areas not yet covered and areas that had shortcomings.
-1 January 2020

-Required to be implemented for
+Required to be